kevin-pek/cs3245/hw3/README.txt

 - Sort the documents to get the highest score followed by lexicographical order, and get the top 10 results.

+In benchmark/test_prep.py, we do the following:
+- Extract from msmarco-docs.tsv the url, title and body of each document, write them into a file and save the file into the data directory.
+- Extract from docleaderboard-queries.tsv the queries and write the queries line by line into query.txt.
+- Extract from docleaderboard-top100.tsv the top 100 query responses and write them into expected_output.txt seperated by whitespace, with every line being the expected output of a new query.

 == Files included with this submission ==

 List the files in your submission here and provide a short 1 line